-Moving away from the traditional shopping approach, strategic sourcing can elevate your design game significantly.
+Moving away from the traditional shopping approach can elevate your design game significantly.
 By building an efficient sourcing system, you can save time, money, and hassles while discovering unique design elements.
 You can harness the expertise of your trade partners and reps to secure the best products for every project.
 Every project should be as unique as your client, and strategic sourcing is the key to achieving this originality.

 The Importance of Sourcing

 Unlike shopping, which sounds like something your client could do themselves, sourcing is about the expertise of finding the best materials, products, and services for a design project.
 Sourcing unique pieces in interior design is a craft that transforms a room from ordinary to extraordinary.
 This practice is not only about purchasing beautiful items but also about creating a cohesive design that resonates with the client’s aesthetic and functional needs.
 The items sourced for your project should be as unique as the client.

 To source successfully and find those hidden gems, you’ll need to develop relationships with vendors and reps to access products that you didn’t even know existed.
 Your trade team plays a vital role in this process, helping you save time in sourcing all by yourself.
 Leveraging your reps’ expertise will help you get the best product selections for every project.
 It’s also important to keep your sourcing system organized by using tools like purchase orders and tracking systems, in order to stay efficient when sourcing.

 An essential aspect of sourcing is being able to sell your pieces effectively, especially when a client shows some hesitation over an item you’ve sourced.
 Stories are what sell design, and an interesting story can help convince the client to invest in the piece.
 Create a compelling story around each item.
 Highlight the unique aspects of the piece, its history, and why it’s perfect for the client’s space.